High Weald Nature and Community Fund

 Get inspired

-If you’re looking for project inspiration, you can download grant summaries from previous years below.
+If you’re looking for project inspiration, you can download High Weald Nature and Community Fund grant summaries from previous years below.

 In the meantime, watch our videos to learn how funding from Lund Trust has helped transform habitats and recover nature at three locations across the High Weald National Landscape…